-Ronald P. Corbett, Jr, Ed.D., former acting commissioner of the Massachusetts Probation Department, is project advisor for the Robina Institute’s Community Sanctions and Revocations Project, which will focus on nationwide practice in the area of parole and probation revocations.
+Ronald P. Corbett, Jr, EdD, was a project advisor for the Robina Institute’s Probation Revocation project, which focused on nationwide practice in the area of parole and probation revocations.

 Corbett has published widely, including articles in Federal Probation, Corrections Today, and Justice Quarterly.
-His publications include Transforming Probation Through Leadership: The “Broken Windows” Model, published by the Manhattan Institute.
-He served as editor of Perspectives, the journal of the American Probation and Parole Association, and co-editor of the “Up to Speed”column in Federal Probation.
+He served as editor of Perspectives, the journal of the American Probation and Parole Association, and co-editor of the “Up to Speed” column in Federal Probation.

 He is the recipient of the American Probation and Parole Association’s Sam Houston State University Award, the William Haskell Memorial Distinguished Teaching Award, the New England Council on Crime and Delinquency’s Manson-Robinson Award, and the Probation Executive of the Year Award from the National Association of Probation Executives.